References and Context Models

 def should_handle_reference(cls, g, reference):

-Register custom contexts in settings to have them automatically process incoming documents:
+Register custom context models in settings to have them automatically process incoming documents:

 FEDERATION = {